CSCfi/csc-user-guide/docs/cloud/rahti/usage/security-guide.md

   * If the application is written in an interpreted language, use language based images.
 Instead of installing Node.js on top of the Debian image, use e.g., `node:8-debian`.

+## IP addresses for firewall openings

+The IP for all outgoing customer traffic is `193.167.189.25`.
+By opening a firewall to this IP, you will let in all traffic coming from Rahti.
+There is no plan to change this IP, and any change will be communicated with enough anticipation.